OpenNMT/opennmt.github.io/publications.md

 title: Publications
 ---

-If you are using OpenNMT for academic work, please cite the initial [system demonstration paper](https://www.aclweb.org/anthology/P17-4012):
+If you are using OpenNMT for academic work, please cite the initial [system demonstration paper](https://www.aclweb.org/anthology/P17-4012) for ACL 2017:

 ```
 @inproceedings{klein-etal-2017-opennmt,